 You don’t need to be a genius to pass VCE specialist mathematics units 3 & 4

 I’m sure you’ve read those articles that claim VCE specialist mathematics units 3 & 4 is only for geniuses.
-They tell us that you have to be very good in math to make it in this subject.
+They tell us that you have to be very good at math to make it in this subject.
 The truth of the matter is that the drafter of the syllabus would have said so.
 Right from the very beginning, they would have put a disclaimer that this subject is the preserve of a few, the geniuses.
 Note that they didn’t do this.
 Believing that all that it takes to pass VCE specialist mathematics units 3 & 4 is being dedicated to the subject, working hard and smart and believing that you can make are the right thing to do.
 Nothing else matters, here I will give you tips on how you can study and pass your VCE specialist mathematics units 3 & 4.
 These tips will equip you with skills that you can use to beat the so-called geniuses at their own game.
 Read through and practice them and VCE specialist mathematics units 3 & 4 will never be the same again.

 Familiarise yourself with the syllabus

 Just like any other subject, you’ll need to familiarise yourself with what the subject covers.
 You need to know each topic to be covered and the depth of each.
 This will ensure that you cover everything that’s required and only that which is needed.
 Ensuring you don’t spend time covering areas which perhaps are not relevant for this level.
 Functions and graphs, calculus, algebra, vectors, mechanics, probability and statistics are the areas that need to be covered.
 Knowing that you’ll cover an area isn’t enough; you need be sure what’s included.
 For example, calculus is a large topic and not everything is covered.
 At this level, the students learn about analytic and numeric differentiation.
-The level also includes areas such as integration, combination of functions and application of theoretical and practical situations.
+The level also includes areas such as integration, a combination of functions and application of theoretical and practical situations.
 When you stick to the areas which are supposed to be covered in a particular level, you save time.